 - Fall Semester: July 1st

 Applications must be complete by the above dates for the application term or your application will be applied to the next term (fall, spring, summer).

 The Graduate Certificate in Nonprofit Leadership and Management requires a total of 15 credits.
 Students must take 9 credits of required core courses and 6 credits of electives.
 No more than six credit hours of graduate courses taken before admission can be included in the Program of Study for the Certificate.
 See the Graduate College's policy manual for more information on graduate certificates.

 No more than six credit hours of graduate courses taken before admission can be included in the Program of Study for the Certificate.
-See Graduate Policies, page 21.
+See Graduate policies.

 Criteria for admission to the graduate certificate program include a completed undergraduate degree with a minimum "B" average and experience in the nonprofit sector.
 This certificate is available to all ASU graduate students irrespective of their majors.
 Students not currently enrolled in a degree program at ASU may also be a part of the certificate program.